Sam7852/testrepo/README.md

 # testrepo
-This repository is created as part of the Git course Making changes
+This repository is created as part of the Git course.

+Making changes...